f4exb/sdrangel/plugins/channelrx/demodnavtex/readme.md

 <h3>13: Start/stop Logging Messages to .csv File</h3>

-When checked, writes all received messages to a .csv file.
+When checked, writes all received messages to a .csv file, specified by (14).

 <h3>14: .csv Log Filename</h3>